sanskarvijpuria/Batein-Karo/README.md

 - **Group Chats:** Implement functionality for creating and managing group chats, allowing users to communicate with multiple individuals.
 - **Search Functionality:** Integrate a search bar to enable users to quickly search for specific messages, contacts, or content within the app.
-- **State Management:** Consider incorporating a state management solution like Provider, Riverpod, or Bloc to manage complex app state and improve code organization.
+- **State Management:** Consider incorporating a state management solution like Provider, Riverpod, or Bloc to manage complex app states and improve code organization.
 - **Additional Features:** Explore adding features like voice messages, video calls, location sharing, and more to enhance user experience.

 ## 🙏 Inspiration and Attribution <a name = "attribution"></a>